Drivers with Disabilities in MassachusettsPage Overview

-- Disability motorcycle plate: Standard $20 for a one-year registration.
+- Disability motorcycle plate: Standard $20 registration fee for 1 year.

 Disability plates and veteran disability plates are renewed by the same process as standard Massachusetts license plates.

-Placards issued for a period of two to 24 months are considered temporary and will require certification from your doctor, chiropractor or nurse practitioner that the parking benefit needs to be extended or made permanent.
+Placards issued for a period of 2 to 24 months are considered temporary and will require certification from your doctor, chiropractor or nurse practitioner that the parking benefit needs to be extended or made permanent.
 You will need to reapply to the RMV yourself and include the updated certification from the medical professional.

 Disability plates and placards can only be used by the designated recipient of the plate or placard.
 Get caught letting anyone else use it and you might have the plate or placard suspended or revoked.
 The operator of the vehicle can also have their driver's license suspended for 30 days.
 The fine for merely displaying a placard wrongfully can subject someone to a fine $500 to $1,000.